ItzCobaltboy/ROS_Task_InterIIT_Tech/README.md

 # ABOUT THE CODE

-The code is currently functional and launched directly, it will load the gazebo model and start the required nodes, however the teleops_keyboard has to be started on its own, the URDF for the model is correct and the main part of logic that is **Nodes and ROS Communication Methods** is fully functional and can be tried by manually initialising the nodes in different terminals
+The code is currently fully functional and launched directly, it will load the gazebo model and start the required nodes, however the teleops_keyboard has to be started on its own, the URDF for the model is correct and the main part of logic that is **Nodes and ROS Communication Methods** is fully functional and can be tried by manually initialising the nodes in different terminals, the motion of car is stuck to one axis due to not implementing a steering system

 ### Make sure setup.bash is sourced in your terminal
 `source install/setup.bash`